modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 * optimization
 * postprocessing

+The workflow is managed using the workflow management tool `snakemake <https://snakemake.github.io/>`_.
-TODO: Each of these steps is represented by a snakemake rule, which runs the script with the same name.
+Each of the 4 steps is represented by a snakemake rule in the Snakefile, which runs the script of the same name.

 The data each step is provided with is held in different forms: